New American pairs get tested with 10 three-setters in Itapema Challenge

 So it stands to reason that they could all use a few extra reps.
-And goodness did they get them on Friday in Brazil.
-Of the 18 matches played by the eight American teams on Friday, 10 went the full three sets, seven falling in the favor of the U.S.
+And goodness did they get them on Friday on the east coast of Brazil.
+Of the 18 matches played by the eight American teams on Friday, 10 went the full three sets, seven falling in the favor of the USA.

 Partain and Benesh, meanwhile, will continue playing a who’s-who of Brazilian beach volleyball.
 After knocking out 2016 Olympic gold medalist Alison Cerutti in the qualifier on Thursday, Partain and Benesh were swept by top-seeded George Wanderley and Andre Loyola, the back-to-back gold medalists in Itapema, in their second match on Friday.
 On Saturday at 7 a.m., Pacific, they’ll be tasked with fending off the serves of Evandro Goncalves and his new partner, Arthur Mariano.